HalukShan/HitDA/README.md

 # HitDA
-HitDA is a Multi-Function utilization script based on Reverse Shell write in Python3 for Kali Linux.
+HitDA is a Multi-Function backdoor based on TCP Reverse Shell write in Python3 for Kali Linux.
-It's not a meterpreter, so it is easy to bypass the **AV-Software**.You can use it like a reverse shell, but it also provides some powerful functions which are similar to Meterpreter.
+It is easy to bypass the **AV-Software**.In addition to the basic reverse shell function , you can also use some powerful functions which are similar to Meterpreter.
 Like **File Download/Upload**, **Webcam snapshot**, I will continue to add more function later.